9 best AI voice agents for customer support (2026 buyer’s guide)

 Cresta

-Cresta positions itself as a premium platform built around deep human–AI collaboration — not just automation or deflection.
-Its roots in conversation intelligence show up everywhere: the product is designed to learn from real interactions, surface what drives outcomes, and improve both AI performance and human coaching over time.
-Rather than treating voice AI as a standalone “voicebot,” Cresta frames AI agents, agent assist, QA/coaching, and analytics as one operating system for the contact center.
+Cresta positions itself as a premium, enterprise-grade platform built around deep human–AI collaboration, rather than standalone automation or deflection.
+Its roots in conversation intelligence shape how the voice product is designed: learning from real interactions, identifying what drives outcomes, and improving both AI performance and human coaching over time.
+Instead of treating voice AI as an isolated “voicebot,” Cresta presents voice agents, real-time agent assist, QA/coaching, and analytics as a single operating system for the contact center.

 Key features:

-- Unified platform spanning AI agents, real-time agent assist, and conversation intelligence
+- Unified platform spanning AI voice agents, real-time agent assist, and conversation intelligence

 - Automated testing and simulation to validate behavior and edge cases before go-live

-- Omnichannel context retention across voice and digital channels
+- Omnichannel context retention across voice and digital interactions

 - Enterprise security and compliance posture (SOC 2, ISO 27001, HIPAA, ISO 42001, etc.)

-- High-touch support model with strong services/engineering partnership for deployments
+- High-touch deployment and support model with strong services and engineering partnership

-Pricing: Custom pricing only.
-Quote-based enterprise model; pricing varies by channels, volumes, modules, and implementation scope.
+Pricing: Custom, quote-based enterprise pricing.
+Costs vary by channels, volumes, enabled modules, and implementation scope.
+No public rate card.

 Pros:

-- Deep conversational insights that strengthen coaching and inform automation strategy
+- Deep conversational insights that strengthen coaching and inform voice automation strategy

-- Robust testing, evaluation, and optimization workflow for higher-assurance deployments
+- Robust testing, evaluation, and optimization workflows for higher-assurance deployments

 - Broad enterprise integration coverage across CCaaS, CRM, and knowledge systems

-- Strong governance posture for regulated and risk-sensitive environments
+- Strong governance, security, and compliance posture for regulated environments

 Cons: